kazumakano/map_matching.py/README.md

 # map_matching.py
-This is Python module to estimate subject position with particle filter and map matching.
+This is Python module to estimate subject's position with particle filter and map matching.

 ## Usage
 ### main.py